treystr/bdi-web/src/data/get-involved.md

 ## **Donate to Support Our Mission**

-As a 501(c)(3) nonprofit, we rely on charitable contributions to provide free resources, host community events, and expand access to Bitcoin knowledge across DC.
+As a 501(c)(3) not-for-profit, we rely on charitable contributions to provide free resources, host community events, and expand access to Bitcoin knowledge across DC.
 Your donations are tax-deductible and directly support grassroots education.

 **One-Time Gifts:** Contribute securely via Bitcoin or traditional payment methods.